RyanLuo1/PreflopPal/PRIVACY_POLICY.md

 Thank you for using Preflop Pal.
 This privacy policy explains how we handle your data.

 ## Data Collection
-Preflop Pal does not collect, store, or transmit any personal information from its users.
+Preflop Pal does not transmit any personal information from its users.
 The app functions entirely offline and does not require any personal data to operate.

 ## App Permissions
 Our app does not require any special permissions to function.
 It operates as a standalone poker strategy application without accessing any device features or personal information.